 The Golden Palate - must try place for a vegetarian person travelling to Mahabalipuram.
-Wok To Dhaba - A pretty decent place to have non veg food if you are visiting Mahabalipuram.
-Though the menu does not gives you a lot of options.
+Wok To Dhaba - A pretty decent place to have non-veg food if you are visiting Mahabalipuram.
+Though the menu does not give you a lot of options.

 Pancha Rathas, Mahabalipuram (5 Rathas that belong to 5 Pandavas)

 The construction of the Rathas is believed to have been started by King Mahendravarman I of the Pallava dynasty.
-It was continued by his son Narasimhavarman I in early 7th century AD.
-The temple were however left incomplete after the Narasimhavarman I’s death.
+It was continued by his son Narasimhavarman I in the early 7th century AD.
+The temple was however left incomplete after Narasimhavarman I’s death.

 Krishna’s Butterball, Mahabalipuram